thorpej/TeensyLogicAnalyzer/README.md

 a 40-pin keyed IDC header, as well as 2 (optionally 3) rows of 1x20 pin headers for connecting a 40-pin DIP clip to the adapter.
 The adapter maps the target CPU's pin configuration to the analyzer's input pins.
-In addition to providing future expandability, it also keeps the manufacturing cost of the boards low (some PCB fabricators charge as little as $5 for a run of 10 if the board is smaller than 100mm x 100mm).
+In addition to providing future expandability, it also keeps the manufacturing cost of the boards low (some PCB fabricators charge as little as $5 + shipping for a run of 10 if the board is smaller than 100mm x 100mm).
+The analyzer board is approximately 91mm x 91mm (roughly 3.5 inches square), and uses all through-hole components to make it easy to build.

 In addition, I plan to make some specific enhancements to the 6809 support, including:
 - Support additional signals on the 6809 (e.g. BS, BA, /FIRQ, /HALT).